-With all the articles out there on all the advanced methods you can employ to make your emails and referral programs work at their utmost efficiency, it’s really easy to get totally overwhelmed.
-This is especially true as an early stage business without a lot of people-hours to throw at either.
+With all the articles out there on all the advanced methods you can employ to make your emails and referral programs work at optimal efficiency, it’s easy to get overwhelmed.
+This is especially true for early-stage businesses without a lot of people-hours available.

-A great example I recently received was from Instacart.
-They’re really great about just popping this banner at the bottom of all of their marketing emails.
+I recently received a great example from Instacart.
+They pop this banner at the bottom of all of their marketing emails.
 What’s that you say?
-Why yes, they should put it in their transactional emails too.
+Why yes, you’re absolutely right – they should put it in their transactional emails, too.

 This goes back to lesson 1: these simple little shoutouts add up over time.
-They don’t have to be fancy – if you have a graphic or something, just slap it on and move on with your life.
+They don’t have to be fancy – if you have a graphic, just slap it on and move on with your life.
 You can revisit it later to dig in on testing and optimizing; for the moment, though, this is a great start.

 Get the Timing Right

-As someone has spent more and more time with your product, they are more likely to be able to give more in-depth feedback to you and more appropriate, validated referrals to their network.
-That doesn’t mean your referral program should ignore new users, but as their buy-in grows, so can the demands of your referral program.
+As a customer spends more and more time with your product, they are more likely to be able to give more in-depth feedback to you and more appropriate referrals to their network.
+That doesn’t mean your referral program should ignore new users, but as a customer’s buy-in grows, so can the demands of your referral program.

 A great example of this is sending review prompts.
 Grubhub does an excellent job of timing their order review emails.

 GrubHub sends some fantastic emails.
-In the above case, I ordered some Thai food for dinner and received this prompt to review it the following afternoon.
-One thing this cap doesn’t show is the totally straight-forward subject line: “How Was Your Order From Thai Lagoon?”
-They don’t try and trick you into opening.
+For the example above, I ordered some Thai food for dinner and received this prompt to review it the following afternoon.
+One thing this screen-cap doesn’t show is the totally straight-forward subject line: “How Was Your Order From Thai Lagoon?”
+They don’t try and trick you into opening the email.